-These Easy Lemon Poppy Seed Muffins are a delicious way to start your morning!
+These easy Lemon Poppy Seed Muffins are a delicious way to start your morning!
 They’re fluffy, flavorful, and smell insanely good!
 Drizzle this simple lemon glaze over the top for even more lemon flavor!

 Lemon poppyseed muffins randomly placed on a parchment paper lined baking sheet with half of lemon.